Comparison of HOST file blacklists

 sed or, if you prefer,

-awk (why not perl, you may wonder. no reason, if that works for you then great!).
+awk (why not perl, you may wonder.
+No reason, if that works for you then great!).
+The majority of the hosts files listed below use the

 This is a rather short lists (1286) entries listing subdomains used by the notorious 2o7 tracking-service which has plagued the Internet for more than a decade.
 It's maintained by github user "FadeMind" and it can be downloaded from https://raw.githubusercontent.com/FadeMind/hosts.extras/master/add.2o7Net/hosts